Kentucky Culinary Trail- Natural Bridge

 Louisville- 132 miles

-*Family friendly *No pets on trails I have been itching to visit the Kentucky State Parks’ Culinary Trail for a while now and finally got the chance before the event ends October 31st.
+I have been itching to visit the Kentucky State Parks’ Culinary Trail for a while now and finally got the chance.
 This program is part of the Better in the Bluegrass initiative.
-There are nine Kentucky State Parks participating including Jenny Wiley, Rough River Dam,…
+There are nine Kentucky State Parks participating including Jenny Wiley, Rough River Dam, Cumberland Falls, Blue Licks Battlefield, Natural Bridge, Kentucky Dam Village,…